trackmania-rl/tmrl/docs/get_started.md

 # Getting started with TMRL

-This document provides a brief intro of the usage of builtin command-line tools in TMRL, how to test a self-driving car in trackmania and how to train the car on whatever map you have choosen.
+In this document you can learn:
+- How to test a pre-trained self-driving car in TrackMania 2020.
+- How to train your own AI on any track (caution: the track cannot have weird triggered events such as GPS replays).

-We will also see how you can use the API in other games.
+- How to use the API in other games or applications.

-# Inference demo with existing models

-By inference, we mean using pre-trained AI to drive the car.
-Each provided model is trained for at least 10 hours on a specific track.
-The pre-trained models can be found in `data/weights`.

-## Set up the game
+## Demo of a pre-trained AI

 - Launch TrackMania 2020
 - In case the OpenPlanet menu is showing in the top part of the screen, hide it using the F3 key